int-prob/int-prob-code/README.md

 ### 1. Webpage is generated automatically

 The source code is hosted here and is automatically compiled into a static HTML that is displayed as the webpage using [Jekyll](https://jekyllrb.com/).
 [Here](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/) is GitHub-specific documentation.
-In particular, any change in the code is reflected on the webpage (within a couple of minutes)
+In particular, any change in the code is reflected on the webpage (within a couple of minutes).
+There is a soft limit of 10 builds/hour.

 ### 2. This is a public code repository